EimaMei/HPL/README.md

 ```
 ARGS:
         <FILE>                                                          Selected file to be interpreted.
 OPTIONS:
         -help, -h                                                       Prints the available CLI options as well as the the version, authors, compiler and OS of the HPL executable.
         -debug, -g                                                      Enables all debug procedures (logging and printing debug information).
         -log, -l                                                        Logs and prints every noteworthy event that the interpreter has got.
         -strict, -s                                                     Enables a strict mode, where you have a limited amount of available features to make less confusing code/massive mistakes (Barely implemented).
+        -breakpoint, -b <FILE>:<LINE>                                   Sets a breakpoint at a specific file and line where if the interpreter reaches it, it stops interpreting everything.
+        -dumpJson, -d                                                   Dumps the entire project's information (mod name, version, variables, functions etc.) into a JSON format.
+Used for creating other tools with HPL.
 ```

 # Final notes